-Defense for Research and Engineering (USD[R&E]), there are separate technical directors or assistant directors for artificial intelligence, autonomy, hypersonic weapons, directed energy, biotechnology, and quantum science-among other technology areas-which report through the Director for Modernization to USD(R&E).
+In general, DOD manages each of the aforementioned emerging military technologies separately due to the distinct expertise required.
+For example, within the Office of the Under Secretary of Defense for Research and Engineering (USD[R&E])/Chief Technology Officer (CTO), there are separate principal directors for artificial intelligence and autonomy, hypersonic weapons, directed energy, biotechnology, and quantum technology-among other technology areas.
 Development of each of these technologies is guided by a standalone technology roadmap and, in the case of AI, a classified strategy.
-Although the Director for Modernization has oversight over emerging military technologies, some analysts have suggested that there is a need for a more holistic approach to portfolio management that better considers how such technologies might be combined and integrated.
+Although the USD(R&E)/CTO has oversight over emerging military technologies, some analysts have suggested that there is a need for a more holistic approach to portfolio management that better considers how such technologies might be combined and integrated.188